-Tactical Field Care: how should paramedics be protected to face a war field?
+Tactical Field Care: how should paramedics be protected?

 So, the question is: armed paramedics or unarmed paramedics?
 Behind this question, there is an emotional psychosis and the fear of weapons.
 There is a great risk, however, in sending not armed paramedics to tactical environments.